zoehendershot/dp1-diy-spotify/README.md

 ## STEP ZERO - Overview

+### 0. Fork this Repository

+Create your own fork of this repo to do your work.
+You do NOT need to submit a pull request back to the upstream; simply track your code and push/pull back to your own fork.

 ### 1. Project Resources

 Much of the infrastructure for this project is created with an Amazon CloudFormation template.
 Details for each resource are below.